 Here is a real-life phishing attack example of Facebook and Google.
 Both the companies were together scammed out of $100 million+ between the years 2013 and 2015 through a fake invoice scam.
 A Lithuanian hacker accomplished this feat by sending a series of fake invoices to each company.
 It impersonated as a large Asian-based manufacturer that they used as their vendor.
 Source: The Dirty Dozen

-Such phishing attacks have been exploiting the data of various organizations and have led to a huge loss in revenue of many organizations.
-Be it phishing or a spear phishing attack, it is vital to take preventive measures to decrease the occurrences of these cyber attacks.
+Such phishing attacks have been exploiting the data of various organizations and have led to a huge loss in revenue for many organizations.
+Be it phishing or a spear-phishing attack, it is vital to take preventive measures to decrease the occurrences of these cyber attacks.

 How to prevent spear phishing attacks?

 Just like phishing, spear attack prevention can be done in the following ways:

 Usually, genuine emails are error-free because of the professionalism and image reputation they hold.
 On the other hand, spear phishing emails have spelling and grammatical errors that are oblivious to the recipient’s eyes.

 If you are in contact with any individual or an organization, they would certainly use your name in the email greeting.
 But if an email says anything unusual like “Hello email user or attn: user”, then it’s a red alert.

 URLs & Attachments:

 Cyber crooks make sure to convince users into clicking on the link or on the attachment that comes along with the email.
 Never click any of the attachment that comes with suspicious-looking email.